Channel

 aimrt_py.Publish(publisher, msg, ctx | serialization_type)

-: Used to publish messages;The first parameter
+: Used to publish a message;The first parameter

 publisher